BS112-4-AU-CO:

 This module will be delivered via:

-- One revision class before the MCQ exam.
+- 1 revision class before MCQ

 Assessment items, weightings and deadlines